Ensure you meet minimum qualifications to be a Fish and Wildlife (WDFW) Police Officer.

-If you have questions or are unsure whether certain past behaviors/circumstances may disqualify you, please contact our Recruitment and Hiring Division at email@example.com.
+If you have questions about the minimum qualifications or disqualifiers, please contact our Recruitment and Hiring Division at email@example.com.

 Minimum qualifications (All applicants)